kaimcbride/vimwiki/projects/solar-upgrade.md

 - improve use of other solar panels
 - make use of metal backing for heat dissipation
 - have better access to DC power distribution for the shop, porch, and cabin
-- general reorganiztion of the layout of equipment in the box
+- general reorganization of the layout of equipment in the box
 - direct connection from battery to inverter
 - proper sized wire for critical connections